issacdowling/selfhostedsmarthomeguide/README.md

 ```

 Just as before, add your jellyfin server URL and auth token to the variables.

+This script uses the ID of the song (located within the slots file) to download it from the Jellyfin server, and then (assuming the download was successful), write it to a file, and then make another file which willl be detected by a playback script to tell it to begin.

 ### To add playback support